 Today, we source 30 single origin spices from 150 farms across India and Sri Lanka.
 We're proud to pay our farm partners an average of 6x above the commodity price.
 In a system where fair trade is a mere 15% premium, we pay what we believe to be a living wage, an investment in the kind of leadership and land stewardship that will build climate resilience and more delicious food systems.

-Beyond highlighting gorgeous, indigenous spice varieties, it's also about creating a business for us, by us.
-Complicating and deepening what "Made in India” means, and how we tell our own stories of freedom, struggle, and diaspora through food.
+Being in this community is about connecting deeply with the culture and heritage of the regions that we source from, and about learning as we go.
+Complicating and deepening what "Made in South Asia" means, and how we tell our own stories of freedom, struggle, and diaspora through food.

 With love & in community,